6 Top Reasons Why Your Shift + F3 Is Not Working

 Shift+F3 Shortcut was “Hijacked” By another program

-Some programs like Skype, Evernote, OBS Studio, and many many other programs have what is called global shortcuts, those shortcuts will work no matter where you press them on Windows, sometimes this behavior “Hijacks” (overrides) a shortcut to you our use to using.
+Some programs like Skype, Evernote, OBS Studio, and many many other programs have what is called global shortcuts, those shortcuts will work no matter where you press them on Windows, sometimes this behavior “Hijacks” (overrides) a shortcut you our use to using.
 Shift+F3 For example.

 I placed this as the 5th fix option, as It’s rare in comparison to a mere few years ago. today programs use global shortcuts much more sparingly and usually don’t have more than 4 global shortcuts (shortcuts that override/hijack a particular key combination outside of their own program)

 Nevertheless, this can still happen and you should check if you recently installed any new programs on your Windows machine (Windows 10, 8, 7, etc.) and whether it added new shortcuts when they were installed.

-Using a dedicated program to do case conversions will permanently solve your problem, and not only in Word, by using an app to do your case conversions you can add +30 other programs where case conversion will work directly in place, browsers (Chrome, Firefox, Edge, etc.) or desktop applications (Outlook, Excel, Slack, etc. Full List), this opens for you in-place conversions practically anywhere.
+Using a dedicated program to do case conversions will permanently solve your problem, and not only in Word, a program like AnyCase will add support for case conversions in +50 other programs where it will work directly in place, browsers (Chrome, Firefox, Edge, etc.) or desktop applications (Outlook, Excel, Slack, etc. Full List), this opens for you in-place conversions practically anywhere.

 |Windows Shortcut (keys to press)